 - Week 7: 2,000 calories a day

-You WILL gain water weight each time you increase calories: Your body requires a certain amount of water “on hand” in order to process food.
+You WILL gain water weight each time you increase calories.
+Your body requires a certain amount of water on hand in order to process food.
 All food.
-So if you eat more food, you’ll gain a little bit of weight.
+So, if you eat more food, you’ll gain a little bit of weight.
 But more importantly, any time you increase calories and “surprise” your body with -extra- food, you’ll have a huge “pop” on the scale.
-You might gain 2-3lbs literally over night, on the first day of each week.
-You’ll spend the remainder of the week watching most of that “pop” fall off the scale again.
+You might gain 2-3 lbs over night, on the first day of each week.
+You’ll spend the remainder of the week watching most of that weight fall off the scale again.

 Stay consistent.
 Stay with the plan.

-Trust the math: Psychologically speaking, this is a frightening journey, because you’re simply not used to eating the amount of calories you’re going to be eating, and you’re going to be watching the scale go UP!
+Psychologically speaking, this is a frightening journey, because you’re simply not used to eating the amount of calories you’re going to be eating, and you’re going to be watching the scale go UP!
 (Yes, it’s scary).
 But the math isn’t wrong.
-You really CAN eat more without storing fat.
+You really can eat more without storing fat.
 (Water-weight looks and feels JUST like fat, so don’t be deceived).

 Again, stay consistent.
 Stay with the plan.

 During the stabilization period, you’re going to eat at maintenance every day with perfect precision.
-Do not come in UNDER your calorie goal for any reason, or you’re defeating the purpose of this phase.
+Do not come in under your calorie goal for any reason or else you’re defeating the purpose of this phase.
 Make sure your body knows that you will feed it everything it needs, and stick with it.

 If you intend to go back into a weight-loss mode again, you should plan to stay in this phase for 6 to 8 weeks.
 If your weight loss journey has come to an end, 3 to 4 weeks in this phase is plenty.

 Stick to your ratios.
 Log everything you eat.
-Always +/- 50 calories on your goal.
-Weigh-in every morning, but don’t let the small fluctuations on the scale scare you. +/- 2lbs in a single day is normal.
+Always stay within 50 calories on your goal.
+Weigh-in every morning, but don’t let the small fluctuations on the scale scare you.
+A fluctuation of about 2 pounds in a single day is normal.

-After about 2 weeks in the stabilization phase, you should know your upper and lower limits.
-If you start to exceed your upper limits, you need to cut the food back a little.
+After 2 weeks in the stabilization phase, you should know your upper and lower limits.
+If you start to exceed your upper limits, cut the food back a little.
 Your goal should be a STABLE weight.
-Again, though, it could take 2+ weeks before you know what your “normal” upper and lower “normal fluctuation” numbers are.
+Again, it could take 2 or more weeks before you know what your “normal” upper and lower “normal fluctuation” numbers are.
 This is why you really should weigh every day.

-And once your new weight is stabilized (again, after 6 to 8 weeks of eating at your full TDEE), you can go back into weight-loss mode once again, and you’ll find that the pounds fall right off!
+Once your new weight is stabilized (again, after 6 to 8 weeks of eating at your full TDEE), you can go back into weight-loss mode once again.
+You’ll find that the pounds fall right off with reverse dieting.

 One alternative: Calorie Cycling

-If you’re not interested in taking the longer-term break from weight loss, you might find that Calorie Cycling is an easier / better answer to getting the metabolism moving again!!
+If you’re not interested in taking the longer-term break from weight loss with reverse dieting, you might find that calorie cycling is an easier/better answer to getting the metabolism moving again!
 Read more about it, here.